vzachari/IronSmithQSM/README.md

 *For example, running three instances of Ironsmith:*

 Terminal 1:
-**Ironsmith File.csv /home/data/MyAmazingExp/QSM_Analysis**
+`Ironsmith File.csv /home/data/MyAmazingExp/QSM_Analysis`

 Terminal 2:
-**Ironsmith File.csv /home/data/MyAmazingExp/QSM_Analysis**
+`Ironsmith File.csv /home/data/MyAmazingExp/QSM_Analysis`

 Terminal 3:
-**Ironsmith File.csv /home/data/MyAmazingExp/QSM_Analysis**
+`Ironsmith File.csv /home/data/MyAmazingExp/QSM_Analysis`

 Terminals 1-3 will each be running a different instance of Ironsmith (each working on a different set of participants) but all instances will be working on the same group/list of participants (from **File.csv**) and in the same output folder (**/home/data/MyAmazingExp/QSM_Analysis**) and will only create a single set of group output files (see section #6 below).

+**NOTE:** nohup can also be used with parallel processing:

+*For example, running three **nohup** instances of Ironsmith:*

+Terminal 1:
+`bash` (press enter to switch to bash)
+`nohup Ironsmith File.csv /home/data/MyAmazingExp/QSM_Analysis > Ironsmith_Inst_1.txt &`
+`nohup Ironsmith File.csv /home/data/MyAmazingExp/QSM_Analysis > Ironsmith_Inst_2.txt &`
+`nohup Ironsmith File.csv /home/data/MyAmazingExp/QSM_Analysis > Ironsmith_Inst_3.txt &`

+To monitor the nohup progress of an Ironsmith instance, locate the Ironsmith_Inst_#.txt file (in directory where the nohup command was executed) and use the following command:
+`tail -f Ironsmith_Inst_#.txt`
+ctrl+c exits the tail -f process

 ### Viewing output NIFTI files

 If you do not have a NIFTI viewer, AFNI can be launched from within the QSM_Container.simg by using the *Ironsmith_AFNI* command.
-Just type *Ironsmith_AFNI* from within the folder you would like to view NIFTI files from.
+Just type `Ironsmith_AFNI` from within the folder you would like to view NIFTI files from.

 AFNI viewer documentation:
 https://afni.nimh.nih.gov/pub/dist/edu/latest/afni_handouts/afni03_interactive.pdf